Buster Poole: Biography

-Early years
+Early life

 James Poole, commonly known by the nickname "Buster," was born in Gloster, Mississippi on September 9, 1915.
 He attended the segregated Natchez High School in Natchez, Mississippi, where he demonstrated his athletic prowess as a three-sport star, playing football, basketball, and baseball for the Indians.

 Poole graduated from Natchez High in the spring of 1932.

 Collegiate career

 Poole attended the University of Mississippi, playing football for the freshman team of the Ole Miss Mighty Mississippians in 1933.
 He participated in the 1934 spring practice program in anticipation of joining the varsity team in the fall of that year.
 Poole saw significant game action as a sophomore, quickly sliding into a starting role in that 1934 season.

 Following the conclusion of football season, Poole went out for the Ole Miss basketball team, with the former Mississippi high school squad making the squad coached by Ed Walker.
 Before long Poole was starting at center and making his mark as a scorer, posting a game-high 14 points in a narrow 35–33 victory over arch-rivals Mississippi State.

 During his collegiate career the 6'3" Poole, who played at a listed weight of 205 pounds, established himself both as a talented pass catcher and an effective defender, highlighted in one November 1935 game, a 6–0 victory over Centenary College of Louisiana, in which Poole provided the only scoring with a well-timed interception returned for touchdown.

-The 1935 Ole Miss squad finished the season with a 9–2 record, winning a berth to the 1936 Orange Bowl game — a New Year's day battle with Catholic University of America of Washington, DC.
+The 1935 Ole Miss squad finished the season with a 9–2 record, winning a berth to the 1936 Orange Bowl game — a New Year's Day battle with Catholic University of America of Washington, DC.
 In that game Poole was the recipient of a 29-yard touchdown pass from quarterback Dave Bernard in the 4th quarter, but the Ole Miss rally fell one point short in a narrow 20 to 19 defeat.

 Poole returned to the hardwood for the Ole Miss basketball team in 1936, following conclusion of the football season, starting at guard.
 He also played baseball as an outfielder in the spring.
 He finished second in balloting for the Norris Trophy, awarded annually to Ole Miss's outstanding sports personality.

 The 1936 season saw Buster Poole the starting left end of the Ole Miss football squad.
 Although Poole had by now distinguished himself nationally for his size and skill at the end position, the Mississippi team did not have as successful a season as the previous campaign, finishing with a record of 5 wins, 5 losses, and 2 ties.

 He was also elected captain of the school's basketball team for the 1937 season that began that winter.